gp1981/ValueInvest/README.md

 > Reference: Greenblatt, J. (2010).
 The Little Book that Still Beats the Market.
 Wiley.

-## Disclaimer

-This library is developed independently and is not affiliated with financialmodelingprep.com nor with magicformula.com or other organizations.
-The use of this library and any investment decisions made based on the analysis performed are the sole responsibility of the user.
-We take no responsibility for any risks or losses associated with the use of this library or investments made using the provided data.

 ## Contributing Guidelines

 ### Commit Descriptions